Same-sex marriage in Puerto Rico

-Same-sex marriage in Puerto Rico has been legal since July 13, 2015, as a result of the U.S. Supreme Court's decision in Obergefell v.
+Same-sex marriage has been legal in Puerto Rico since July 13, 2015, as a result of the U.S. Supreme Court's decision in Obergefell v.
 Hodges.
-On June 26, 2015, the court ruled that bans on same-sex marriage are unconstitutional under the Due Process and Equal Protection clauses of the United States Constitution.
+On June 26, 2015, the Supreme Court ruled that bans on same-sex marriage are unconstitutional under the Due Process and Equal Protection clauses of the U.S. Constitution.
 Same-sex couples could begin applying for marriage licenses on July 13, and the first marriages occurred on July 17, 2015.
+The Civil Code was amended in 2020 to codify same-sex marriage into territory law and incorporate the Obergefell ruling.

 Governor Alejandro García Padilla announced that the commonwealth would comply with the Supreme Court's ruling within 15 days.
-The parties to the principal lawsuit challenging Puerto Rico's denial of marriage rights to same-sex couples jointly asked the First Circuit Court of Appeals to overturn the ruling of the Puerto Rican District Court that had upheld Puerto Rico's ban on same-sex marriage, which the appeals court did on July 8, 2015.
+The parties to the principal lawsuit challenging Puerto Rico's denial of marriage rights to same-sex couples, Conde-Vidal v.
+Garcia-Padilla, jointly asked the First Circuit Court of Appeals to overturn the ruling of the U.S. District Court for the District of Puerto Rico that had upheld Puerto Rico's ban on same-sex marriage, which the appeals court did on July 8, 2015.

 Background

-On March 19, 1999, Governor Pedro Rosselló signed into law H.B.
-1013, which defined marriage as "a civil contract whereby a man and a woman mutually agree to become husband and wife."
+On March 19, 1999, Governor Pedro Rosselló signed into law legislation defying marriage as "a civil contract whereby a man and a woman mutually agree to become husband and wife."
 Article 68 of the Civil Code also explicitly prohibited marriages "between persons of the same sex or transsexuals contracted in other jurisdictions" from being recognized in Puerto Rico.
-On June 1, 2020, Governor Wanda Vázquez Garced signed into law a new civil code that repealed article 68 and removed provisions banning same-sex marriage.
-The new code uses gender-neutral language with regards to married spouses, and ensures recognition of same-sex unions entered into in other jurisdictions.
-The code went into effect on November 28, 2020.
-Article 376 of the new code reads: Marriage is a civil institution, originating in a civil contract whereby two natural persons mutually agree to become spouses and to discharge toward each other the duties imposed by law.

-During a debate on civil unions in 2007, Attorney General Roberto Sánchez Ramos said it might be unconstitutional to deny marriage rights to same-sex couples.
+These provisions were officially repealed in 2020.
+During a debate on civil unions in 2007, Secretary of Justice Roberto Sánchez Ramos said it might be unconstitutional to deny marriage rights to same-sex couples.